nmercer/yoshi2/README.md

 Docker images are publicly hosted on docker hub.

 #### Kubernetes
 There are a handful of kubernetes features at play in the server. **Minikube** is leveraged here because I had no experience with it and thought it would be interesting to use locally (Most of my experience is with Google Kubernetes Engine).
 A **LoadBalancer** is used to expose the GRPC server to the world.
 TLS secrets are mounted via **volumes** and **secrets**.
-An **initContainers** is used to deploy migrations via a custom github.com/golang-migrate/migrate docker image.
+An **initContainers** is used to deploy migrations via a custom [github.com/golang-migrate/migrate](github.com/golang-migrate/migrate) docker image.
 A **PersistentVolumeClaim** and **PersistentVolume** are used to host the postgres data.
 The postgres server is running within the cluster for low latency queries.

 #### Postgres
-Normally to store telemetry data I would not have gone with a relational database.
+Normally to store massive amounts of telemetry data I would not have gone with a relational database.
 I would have chosen something like Google Cloud Datastore, Google BigQuery or Cassandra.
 However having worked professionally in NoSQL databases the past few years I wanted to get my hands dirty in SQL again.

 #### Golang
 Its rad.

+# TODO:
+- Document Code
+- Unit Testing
+- Integration Testing
+- CI/CD
+- Prometheus
+- Go Channels
+- Working TLS in Kubernetes
+- GRPC Rest Endpoints
+- Swagger
+- Kubernetes Health Checks

 # Secrets
 ```